cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     requestType: string;
 }

-// Warning: (ae-forgotten-export) The symbol "RequestPoolManager" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "imageLoadPoolManager" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 const imageLoadPoolManager: RequestPoolManager;
 export { imageLoadPoolManager }
 export { imageLoadPoolManager as requestPoolManager }

-// Warning: (ae-missing-release-tag) "ImageLoadProgressEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ImageLoadProgressEvent = CustomEvent_2<ImageLoadProgressEventDetail>;

-// Warning: (ae-missing-release-tag) "ImageLoadProgressEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ImageLoadProgressEventDetail = {
     url: string;